-Plus, having a strong core helps us maximize our strength and power while doing a number of exercises, including squats, deadlifts, and Olympic lifts, says Yusuf Jeffers, C.P.T., head coach at Tone House.
+Plus, a strong core helps us maximize our strength and power in a number of exercises, including squats, deadlifts, and Olympic lifts, says Yusuf Jeffers, C.P.T., head coach at Tone House.
 Without a strong core, we’ll compensate by putting more of the load on our back—especially our lower back—which puts us at risk for a world of hurt.

 These 10 lower-ab-targeting moves will help you develop that overall core strength for stronger, safer workouts—and, of course, a more cut-looking midsection.